College of Liberal Arts and Sciences

 What sort of career options exist for you after receiving your online bachelor’s degree in sociology?
 The opportunities are almost limitless.
 A degree in sociology can prepare you for a career in a number of industries, including business, human

 According to the Bureau of Labor Statistics, the median pay for sociologists in the United States in 2017 was $79,650 per year, but many sociologists don’t work with the job title of “sociologist.”
-Rather, they apply their transferable skills, research experience, and sociology expertise to the field where they are employed.
-Often, sociologists go on to pursue additional education, adding a Master’s degree or PhD to their BA.
+Rather, they apply their transferable skills, research experience and sociology expertise to the field where they are employed.
+Often, sociologists go on to pursue additional education, adding a master’s degree or PhD to their credentials.